svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

     RUN go build -o build/go-example main.go
     SAVE ARTIFACT build/go-example /go-example AS LOCAL build/go-example
 ```
-The first thing we do i is copy our `main.go` from the build context (the directory where the Earthfile resides) to the build environment (the containerized environment where Earthly commands are run).
+The first thing we do is copy our `main.go` from the build context (the directory where the Earthfile resides) to the build environment (the containerized environment where Earthly commands are run).
 Next we run a go build command against the previously copied `main.go` file.

 Lastly, we save the output of the build command as an artifact.
 Call this artifact `/go-example` (it can be later referenced as `+build/go-example`).
 In addition, store the artifact as a local file (on the host) named `build/go-example`.
 This local file is only written if the entire build succeeds.

 Declare a target, `docker`.